 They might have all the chops in the world but if their tone isn’t quite right for the song it just won’t site.
 It also might be a performance thing.
 Maybe it’s too perfect, maybe they’re just not connecting with the song like the original artist.
 The point is that if that 20% is off the rest of the song doesn’t really matter.

-Let’s step away from the vocals and look at another element of songwriting which packs a punch for such a small music phrase.
+I want to step away from melody and vocals to take a look at something mentioned earlier in the first two examples.
+Another element of song writing which packs a punch – there it is – for such a small musical phrase.
+The hook.

-In most popular music we should already understand the importance of a strong hook.
+We should already understand the importance of a strong hook in popular music.
 As we’re talking about the Pareto Principle it’s important to recognise the relationship between the hook to the rest of the song.
 The hook is often a tiny passage or phrase of music but it leverages great power in making a song an earworm.

 We’re not going to talk about writing a great hook, plenty of people have talked about that, what I think is interesting is how such a small part of the overall arrangement and production can have such a huge impact on a track.
 I think it’s worth taking notice of this when you’re listening to music especially artist that you love and take inspiration from.

 When you start looking at songs like this you start to get a feel for the balance and imbalances within a song.
 You can listen to your own songs (if you’re writing in a popular style) and spot “dead spots”.
-Listen to other artists tracks and notice the difference in what makes one of their songs really popular and which are deep cuts.
+Listen to other artists tracks and notice the difference in what makes one of their songs really popular and those that are not so popular.